-This recipe will work with a rectangular pie as well—simply layer half your filo sheets with butter in a snugly-fitting casserole dish, fill it, and layer with the rest of the sheets and butter.
-If you want to be able to slice through without shattering the top, score the top with a sharp knife before baking.
-I personally love the way it flakes after baking, so I never bother.
+This recipe will work for either a spiral or a tray bake.
+If you want to turn it into a rectangle, simply layer half of your filo sheets with butter in a snugly-fitting casserole dish, fill it, and layer with the rest of the sheets and butter.
+If you want to be able to slice through without shattering the top of your tray bake, score the top with a knife before baking.

 2) make sure the filling is not soggy